Lizhong-Liu/GFPP_DiD/README.md

     - School enrollment and demographics: data1_enrollment.py
     - School-level physical fitness test results: data2_pft.py
     - School-level poverty data (we use school-level enrollment rate of the [Free and Reduced Price Meals Program](https://www.fns.usda.gov/school-meals/applying-free-and-reduced-price-school-meals) as a proxy: data3_frpm.py
-  - With the codes above, we create three .csv files storing these three variables.
+  - With the codes above, we create three .csv files storing these variables.
 We also use these .csv files to create a sqlite database which is available to the public for future reference.
 All these data files are saved in the folder - "data":
     - School enrollment and demographics: school_enrollment.csv
     - School-level physical fitness test results: school_pft.csv
     - School-level poverty: school_pft.csv